olliebatch/headers-nextjs-repo/README.md

 Minimal rep :

 Call localhost api -> only one header + log
+On localhost, only one single header line is shown when going to "http://localhost:3000" Only one array item sent through on "http://localhost:3000/api"

 Call Vercel api -> multiple header + logs
+On vercel, two  single header lines is shown when going to "https://headers-nextjs-repo.vercel.app/" Only one array item sent through on "https://headers-nextjs-repo.vercel.app/api"

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).